About Pike County

 Courts & Case Records

 Pike County's judicial system operates through multiple court levels serving different jurisdictions.
-The Pike County Circuit Court, located at the Pike County Courthouse at 200 East Bay Street in Magnolia, Mississippi 39652, handles felony criminal cases, civil matters exceeding $200,000, and appeals from lower courts.
-The Circuit Court can be reached at (601) 783-3362.
-The Pike County Chancery Court, also located at 200 East Bay Street, has jurisdiction over matters including divorce, child custody, adoptions, estate settlements, land disputes, and guardianships.
+Pike County Circuit Court, located at Pike County Courthouse at 200 East Bay Street in Magnolia, Mississippi 39652, handles felony criminal cases, civil matters exceeding $200,000, and appeals from lower courts.
+The Circuit Court can be contacted through the office’s website.
+Pike County Chancery Court, also located at 200 East Bay Street, has jurisdiction over matters including divorce, child custody, adoptions, estate settlements, land disputes, and guardianships.

 - Fees for certified copies of court documents typically range from $1.00 to $2.00 per page plus a certification fee.

-The Pike County Chancery Clerk's Office maintains court records and can be contacted at (601) 783-3362.
-The county operates multiple Justice Court precincts with judges serving different districts.
+Pike County Chancery Clerk's Office maintains court records and can be contacted for Pike County Justice Court handles misdemeanor criminal cases, preliminary hearings, small claims up to $3,500, and civil matters up to $3,500.
+Pike County operates multiple Justice Court precincts with judges serving different districts.
 The McComb Municipal Court handles city ordinance violations, traffic offenses, and misdemeanors occurring within McComb city limits.

-Court records in Mississippi are governed by Mississippi Code § 25-61-1 et seq. and are generally considered public records unless sealed by court order or protected by statute.
-Citizens can search court records by visiting the Pike County Circuit Clerk's office or Chancery Clerk's office in person at the courthouse.
+Court records in Mississippi are governed by Mississippi Code § 25-61-1 et seq.
+And are generally considered public records unless sealed by court order or protected by statute.
+Citizens can search court records by visiting Pike County Circuit Clerk's office or Chancery Clerk's office in person at the courthouse.

 Some case information may be available through the Mississippi Electronic Courts (MEC) system, though Pike County's participation level varies by court type.
 The Circuit Clerk maintains criminal case files, judgments, and civil litigation records, while the Chancery Clerk maintains land records, probate files, and family law matters.
 For case research, individuals should contact the appropriate clerk's office with case numbers or party names to obtain filing information and docket details.